wwellmann/nebraska-gencyber-dev-env/README.md

 * Docker (https://www.docker.com/)

 ### Installation
-You need to build the docker image from the provided DockerFile and Docker Compose.
+You need to build the docker image from the provided DockerFile using Docker Compose.
 To do this, ensure docker is running, and then:

 ```bash
 git clone --recursive https://github.com/MLHale/nebraska-gencyber-dev-env.git